wacncontent/CustomizeTool/output/articles/media-services/media-services-azure-media-customize-ame-presets.md

 - For video/image overlays, the overlay rectangle must fit entirely within the dimensions of the source video
 - The start and end time of the overlays should be within the timeline of the source video
-- If the preset XML contains a reference to ?OverlayFileName=”%n%”, then the InputAssets collection for the Tasks should contain at least n+1 Assets
+- If the preset XML contains a reference to ?OverlayFileName="%n%", then the InputAssets collection for the Tasks should contain at least n+1 Assets